RailsWeek2014/RubyCoinr/README.md

 This project provides a local multiuser wallet managing webapp.

 ### Using
 This project needs at least Ruby version 2.1.2.
 After downloading and unpacking RubyCoinr, execute `bundle` to install the dependencies.

+You need to register RubyCoinr as a twitter app to get api key and secret.
+Once you did, paste them in `config/secrets.yml`. **Note:** The app must be allowed to be used to *sign in with twitter* and the callback url should be set to `http://127.0.0.1:3000/auth/twitter/callback` if you’re in development mode.
+(I advise against running this project in production mode anyway.)
+Call `rake secret` and paste the string as `secret_key_base`.

 Run RubyCoinr with `rails server`.

 ## Project specification (in german)
 (for details see [Roadmap.md](Roadmap.md))